 - Notify the tenant of any personal items left behind and give them a deadline date to pick the items up.

-The eviction process in KY protects both you and your tenants during an eviction.
+If you understand the eviction process in Kentucky in can protect both you and your tenants during an eviction.
 Following the eviction process will allow the tenant to rectify the issue before going to court.
 If Kentucky renters fail to rectify the issue during the Notice to Quit phase, a formal complaint will need to be filed with the court system to finalize the eviction process.
+If you believe you are dealing with a squatter and may not need an eviction please read our recent post on that topic here Squatters Rights.